 We generate a majority of our revenue in the U.S., Japan, Germany, the United Kingdom and France.
 Included in the overall increase in revenue were impacts associated with foreign currency.
-Our revenue benefited from foreign exchange rate changes during the three months ended April 30, 2011, as compared to the same period in the prior fiscal year.
-Had applicable exchange rates from the three months ended April 30, 2010 been in effect during the three months ended April 30, 2011 and had we excluded foreign exchange hedge gains and losses from the three months ended April 30, 2011, ("on a constant currency basis"), net revenue would have increased 11% compared to the same period in the prior fiscal year.
-During the three months ended April 30, 2011, total spend, defined as cost of revenue plus operating expenses, increased 6% compared to the same period in the prior fiscal year as reported and increased 4% on a constant currency basis.
+Our revenue benefited from foreign exchange rate changes during the three and nine months ended October 31, 2011, as compared to the same periods in the prior fiscal year.
+During the three and nine months ended October 31, 2011, net revenue increased 15% and 14%, respectively, compared to the same periods in the prior fiscal year; had applicable exchange rates from the three and nine months ended October 31, 2010 been in effect during the three and nine months ended October 31, 2011, and had we excluded foreign exchange hedge gains and losses from the three and nine months ended October 31, 2011 and 2010 ("on a constant currency basis"), net revenue would have increased 12% and 13%, respectively, compared to the same periods in the prior fiscal year.
+During the three and nine months ended October 31, 2011, total spend, defined as cost of revenue plus operating expenses, increased 12% and 11%, respectively, compared to the same periods in the prior fiscal year as reported and increased 9% and 8%, respectively, on a constant currency basis.
 Changes in the value of the U.S. dollar may have a significant effect on net revenue, total spend and income from operations in future periods.
 We use foreign currency contracts to reduce the exchange rate effect on a portion of the net revenue of certain anticipated transactions, but do not attempt to completely mitigate the impact of fluctuation of such foreign currency against the U.S. dollar.

 We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data").
-Tech Data accounted for 17% of our consolidated net revenue during both the three months ended April 30, 2011 and 2010, respectively.
-We believe our business is not substantially dependent on Tech

-Data.
-Our actual customers through Tech Data are the resellers and end users who purchase our software licenses and services.
+Tech Data accounted for 16% of our total net revenue during the three and nine months ended October 31, 2011.
+Tech Data accounted for 15% and 16% of our total net revenue during the three and nine months ended October 31, 2010, respectively.
+On October 27, 2011, Tech Data purchased certain assets of Mensch und Maschine Software ("MuM"), which has been a distributor of our products in Europe.
+The acquisition concentrates additional sales through Tech Data, and on a consolidated basis would have accounted for 20% and 22% of our revenue for the three and nine months ended October 31, 2011, respectively if the acquisition had occurred on February 1, 2011.
+We believe our business is not substantially dependent on Tech Data, including following the acquisition of certain assets of MuM.
+Our customers through Tech Data are the resellers and end users who purchase our software licenses and services.
 Should any of the agreements between us and Tech Data be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.